BergmannLab/PascalX/README.md

 # PascalX

-High precision gene scoring for GWAS summary statistic in python
+High precision gene and pathway scoring for GWAS summary statistic in python

 ## Features